sdunstan/AndroidCapstone/readme.md

 ---------------
 1. Create a Firebase account and import the baseline data.
 2. Create a Firebase bucket to hold the movie clips.
-3. Set the URLs in your gradle project properties file (gradle.properties)
+3. Set the URLs in your gradle project properties file (gradle.properties).
+You can use the gradle.properties.example file for an example.
 4. Setup Google security from the Firebase console.
 5. Download the google-servcies.json file from firebase and put in the app directory.